ietf-wg-acme/acme-caa/draft-landau-acme-caa.md

 Extensions to the CAA Record: acme-methods Parameter
 ====================================================

-A CAA parameter "acme-methods" is also defined for the 'issue' and 'issuewild' properties.
+A CAA parameter "acme-methods" is also defined for the "issue" and "issuewild" properties.
 The value of this parameter, if specified, MUST be a comma-separated string of ACME challenge method names.
 The use of this parameter is specific to ACME and CAs implementing it.